 Of course, the first thing I always do is check out the dessert menu.
 They had a harvest bread pudding that I just had to try.
 This bread pudding had apples, walnuts, and raisins baked into it.
 And they served it in the cutest little cast iron skillet.
 It was definitely something I couldn’t wait to make at home.

-Now you may be wondering how this bread pudding is different from French toast casserole.
+Now you may be wondering how this bread pudding recipe with raisins is different from French toast casserole.
 Honestly, they are basically the same thing.
 In my opinion, the difference is in the toppings and what time of day you serve it.
-See how similar this Cherry Chocolate French Toast Bake looks.
+See how similar this French Toast Bake looks.

 What is Bread Pudding?